syyePhenomenol/HollowKnight.MapModS/README.md

 - `CTRL-C`: Toggle the route compass on/off.

 ## Color Customization
-- To customize, make a json file name 'colors.json', and copy it to the folder that contains the mod file 'MapModS.dll'.
-For Steam users, this will be in `...\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods\Randomizer Map S`.
+- To customize, make a json file name 'colors.json', and copy it to the same folder that contains the mod file 'MapModS.dll'.
+For Steam + Scarab users, the default folder is `...\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods\Randomizer Map S`.
 - See the [template file](./colors.json) for an example custom theme.
 Colors will be interpreted in standard RGBA format.

 # How To Install